Maryam-Afshari/thesis/README.md

 # Visualizing results

  visualization related to each model can be seen within the related notebook.
-Visualization related to comparing all models is done in Visualization notebook.
+Visualization related to comparing all models is done in the "Visualization" notebook.

  # Output

- The folder output contains the outputs resulted from running different LSTM with diffrent time windows.
+ The folder "output" contains the outputs resulted from running different LSTM with diffrent time windows, as well as output resulted from running other models with the optimal time-lag.